 Retirement living — your way: Add to your social calendar with the many ways to get involved and leave your mark at a retirement community, whether you want to start a new book club, sit on a resident board, or even host a cocktail party or progressive dinner.
 Be as busy as you want to be!

-Turnkey perks: Another great benefit for residents is the turnkey lifestyle of a retirement community.
-With all your basic needs accounted for — think maintenance, security, and other concierge services — you’re free to zoom off for your next vacation.
+Turnkey perks: With all your basic needs accounted for — think maintenance, security, and other concierge services — you’re free to zoom off for your next vacation.

 The steps you’re taking to carefully research your options while you have the flexibility in your choices may be one of those things that makes you feel independent and free.
 No matter where you end up living out the next chapter of your life - you’re empowering yourself to make the best decision for you today and in the future.